Yanagi57/dots/README.md

 I use the [everforest](https://github.com/sainnhe/everforest) theme for all my applications that support themes.

-- Everforest for KDE Plasma (.local/share/color-schemes)
+- Everforest for Waybar (.config/waybar)
 - Everforest for Kitty (.config/kitty)
 - Everforest for Neovim (.config/nvim/after/plugin/colors.lua)
 - Everforest for Wofi (.config/wofi/style.css)
-- Everforest for Hyprpanel (Set in hyprpanel settings)

 ## Setup for a New System